Dylan Carlson Player Props: Cardinals vs. Nationals

 Dylan Carlson At The Plate

-- Carlson has five doubles, a triple, three home runs and 10 walks while batting .238.
+- Carlson has five doubles, a triple, five home runs and 11 walks while batting .246.

-- Looking at the 40 games he has played this year, he's hit a home run in three of them (7.5%), and in 2.1% of his trips to the plate.
+- In 9.8% of his games this season, he has hit a home run, and 3.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.